ptheodoni/ptheodoni.github.io/_teaching/Seminar-on-Artemis-in-Artemis.md

 July 2026 Cost: 30 euros per person
 includes transfer to and from the Temple of Artemis
-doesn't include the entrance fee:  Temple 5 euros, Museum 5 euros
+doesn't include the entrance fees:  Temple 5 euros, Museum 5 euros
 up to 4 participants per seminar
 discount: for groups of 4 participants, entrance to the Temple is included.
 .